INMEGEN/conservationLandscape/README.md

 ## RATIONALE

 A reference genome is splitted into subsequences of size k (kmer).
 The frequency of each reference kmer across a set of target genomes is obtained.
 The conservation landscape is the graphical representation of such frequency map.
-The X-axis represent the start position of each reference kmer and the Y-axis represent its frequency.

 Frequent mutations produce sharp drops in frequency while highly conserved regions are seen as steady high frequency regions.